seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 ## 45:Vermont
 ```

-And you can also `grep` multiple files at once but providing multiple file
+And you can also `grep` multiple files at once by providing multiple file
 arguments: